htrdr 0.9.2

 f 3 2 4

-Define a wooden cube whose Z-aligned faces are against a brick material.
-The remaining faces are in contact with the air.
+Define a wooden cube whose faces along the Z axis are against a brick.
+The other faces are in contact with the air:

 v 0 0 0